Coumestrol: Genotoxicity

 Coumestrol has been shown to have clastogenic properties at a certain concentration..
 Studies have shown that coumestrol is a mutagen and induces formation of micronuclei in hamster cells of the V79 cell line as well as human lymphoblastoid cells in a dose-dependent manner.
 Exposure to coumestrol also causes single stranded breaks in hamster DNA, compromising genome stability.

 Metabolism

 Studies have shown that coumestrol has beneficial properties on carbohydrate metabolism in ovariectomized rats, decreasing glycogen levels in skeletal muscle.
 There is also data indicating that coumestrol lowers plasma cholesterol levels in chicks.
 These results point to a possibility of coumestrol having a positive role to play against human obesity and diabetes in the future.

 Menopause

 Coumestrol and other phytoestrogens are sometimes used as a substitute for hormone therapy in the treatment of menopausal symptoms such as hot flashes and night sweats.
 However, studies have indicated that phytoestrogen-enriched foods and supplements are not necessarily effective against these symptoms.
-In addition, studies indicate that coumestrol and other phytoestogens have an antiestrogenic effect in the brain and, as a result, do not produce the mental health benefits which are seen in estrogen replacement therapy.
+In addition, studies indicate that coumestrol and other phytoestrogens have an antiestrogenic effect in the brain and, as a result, do not produce the mental health benefits which are seen in estrogen replacement therapy.